A Guide To Marketing Funnels

 So now that you are aware of what a marketing funnel is and the three stages of the buyer’s journey, how do you actually build a funnel and bring it to life?
 Every marketing funnel roughly has the same components.
 Here are the most important components every marketing funnel should have.

-Content of lead magnets need to be actionable so that the audience value can immediately get value and be prepared to be nurtured with other content via the email sequence and ad campaigns until they see enough value to pay for your core offer.
+Content of lead magnets need to be actionable so that the audience value can immediately get value.
+They must be prepared to be nurtured with other content via the inbound marketing email sequence and ad campaigns until they see enough value to pay for your core offer.

 Depending on your particular funnel, you may or may not utilize a tripwire.
-A tripwire is a product or service priced at a very low cost to train prospects to pay you for your content.
+A tripwire is a product or service priced at a very low-cost to train prospects to pay you for your content.
 A tripwire needs to be an amazing value.
-It cannot just be a low priced offer that isn’t worth anything.
-The goal of a tripwire is to get your audience that is engaged with your content to purchase this low cost offer and provide their credit card.
+It cannot just be a low-priced offer that isn’t worth anything, that will not lead to the conversion rate you want to see.
+The goal of a tripwire is to get your audience that is engaged with your content to purchase this low-cost offer and provide their credit card.

 Related: What is a Tripwire?